“What is the likelihood of a lost cat returning?”

 When a pet goes missing, you run around outside looking, calling frantically while trying to keep the panic from your voice.

-You may run around inside the house, just to make sure you haven’t lost them inside (luckily, in 9 out of 10 of my own panicked experiences, the cats have been hiding under a bed, sleeping on a chair under the dining room table, somehow have gotten themselves stuck in a closet somewhere, or other humorous but benign locations).
+You may run around inside the house just to make sure you haven’t lost them inside (luckily, in 9 out of 10 experiences, the cats are hiding under a bed, sleeping on a chair under the dining room table, somehow getting themselves stuck in a closet somewhere, or in other humorous but benign locations).

-If these do not immediately turn up your cat, you may put up posters, connect with local social media groups, call your local animal control and humane society – but as those leads are exhausted, it becomes difficult to remain positive.
+If these do not immediately turn up your cat, you may put up posters, connect with local social media groups, and call your local animal control and humane society, but as those leads are exhausted, it becomes difficult to remain positive.

 After a couple of days, you may start to assume the worst, and you’re sure they won’t be coming home.